ASTXRTYS/Crewaistudio/auren/AUREN_STATE_OF_READINESS_REPORT.md

 - ✅ NeurOS YAML Profile: Robustly implemented in neuros_langgraph.py (LangGraph workflow, memory tiers, reasoning with fallbacks).
 - ✅ Phases 1 & 2: Confirmed complete (biometric triggers and protocol stacks); tests passed locally.
 - ✅ PWA Integration: Verified via Streamlit endpoints; end-to-end flow works with NEUROS responses.

+### July 30, 2025 - PWA & Backend Verification
+- ✅ **Backend Syntax Error Fixed**: Resolved `SyntaxError` in `auren/src/agents/neuroscientist.py`, enabling the backend server to run.
+- ✅ **PWA Blueprint Created**: Authored a definitive technical guide for the PWA and added it to the official documentation.
+- ✅ **Full End-to-End Verification**: Successfully ran the PWA locally, connected to the live backend, and verified that chat messages are processed by NeurOS.
+The system is fully functional as per the blueprint.